pyepye/django-magiclink/README.md

 # emails addresses will be set to lowercase before any checks are run against it
 MAGICLINK_IGNORE_EMAIL_CASE = True

+# When creating a user assign their email as the username (if the User model
+# has a username field)
+MAGICLINK_EMAIL_AS_USERNAME = True

 # Allow superusers to login via a magic link
 MAGICLINK_ALLOW_SUPERUSER_LOGIN = True